 Custodial credit risk - deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
-As of June 30, 2018, \$3,455,047 of the District's bank balance of \$3,955,047 was exposed to custodial credit risk because it was uninsured and uncollateralized.
-The carrying amount of all deposits is \$3,264,731.
+As of June 30, 2018, \$7,380,599 of the District's bank balance of \$7,630,599 was exposed to custodial credit risk because it was uninsured and uncollateralized.
+The above amounts include interest bearing accounts.
+The carrying amount of all deposits including fiduciary funds on the financial statements is \$6,707,158.